ru-mii/ADGAC-SoundSwap/README.md

 add that option in there, it means that this specific option is not supported for that specific sound.

 volume -> as name suggests and volume of the sound
-pitch -> the speed of the sound from 0 to 1.0, if you set it to 0.5 it will slow it down and play twice as long
+pitch -> the speed of the sound, if you set it to 0.5 it will slow it down and play twice as long
 random pitch -> ```pitch = (Random.Range(-randomPitch, randomPitch) + 1f) * pitch;```
 random volume -> ```volume = (Random.Range(-randomVolume, randomVolume) + 1f) * volume;```
 loop -> will repeat the sound over and over when played once, it won't stop unless game makes it